Legal Jargon 101

 - Complaint: This is the first document filed in a civil case.
 It begins the case, names the parties involved and lays out the claim(s) against the defendants.

-- This complaint filed in New York challenging the state’s line-warming ban.
+- This complaint filed in New York challenges the state’s line-warming ban.
 It was brought against various New York election officials and argues that the state’s law banning line warming at polling places violates the First and 14th Amendments.

 - Dismissed with prejudice: If a case is dismissed with prejudice, that means the case is thrown out and parties cannot file an identical lawsuit in the future.